riscv-boom/riscv-boom/docs/sections/terminology.rst

 Micro-Op
-    Element sent throughout the pipeline holding information about the type of micro-op, its PC, pointers to the FTQ, ROB, LDQ, STQs, and more.
+    Element sent throughout the pipeline holding information about the type of Micro-Op, its PC, pointers to the FTQ, ROB, LDQ, STQs, and more.

 Speculative Execution
     A microarchitectural technique that allows the processor to run-ahead during